coolcut/photon-11ty/README.md

 - `caption`: A simple caption for your image
 - `imageSource`: Reference the file name of the photo you want to reference.
 Photo looks inside `/uploads` to find it.
 - `imageAlt`: Add a simple alternative text describing the image for people who might benefit from this because of disabilities.

+## Customize

+- `language`: Add the HTML language code to tell the primary language you are using on your site to the browser.
+Default `en`
+- `title`: Give your site a proper title
+- `url`: Enter the url your site is going to live on
+- `slogan`: Give your site a quick summary.
+This will be available on your homepage.
+- `favicon`: Customise your favicon with an emoji
+- `author.name`: Add your name here
+- `author.email`: Add your email address here, so people can contact you if you want
+- `seo.title`: Add a seo title here.
+This will be used on the homepage.
+- `seo.description`: Add a seo description here.
+This will be used on the homepage.
+- `social.twitter`: If you want to link to your twitter account, add it here.
+A reference will be displayed in the homepage.
+- `social.instagram`: If you want to link to your instagram account, add it here.
+A reference will be displayed in the homepage.

 ## Roadmap